Jakub1994/Bookwithrecepies/README.md

 - The edit button functionality.
 - If the recipes written in the "Add recipe" sections were added to the home page correctly.
 ### Register
-- Username input: maximum and minimum number of characters, green color effect under the text while text is passed and is ready to go further, red if need more corrects.
+- Username input: whether the maximum and minimum number of characters is implemented and the bar under the input turns green when the input is correct or red when the input is incorrect.
-- Password input: maximum and minimum characters , text hideed,  green effect under the text when everything is entered correctly, red if need get modified.
+- Password input: whether the maximum and minimum number of characters is implemented, the text is hidden, and the bar under the input turns green when the input is correct or red when the input is incorrect.
-- Whether the "Submit" button sends the user's input to the mongodb database and creates a new account.
+- Whether the "Register" button sends the user's input to the mongodb database and creates a new account.
-- under the submition navigation to the login.
+- Whether the navigation button under the "Register" one takes to the "Login" page.
 1### Log in
-Everything sent to MONGODB in the "Register" page has been put into empty pools to see if this data creates a new account. everything on this page has the same properties as on the registration page, the text under the button for data approval takes us to registration.
+Everything sent to MONGODB in the "Register" page has been put into empty pools to see if this data creates a new account.
+- Username input: whether the maximum and minimum number of characters is implemented and the bar under the input turns green when the input is correct or red when the input is incorrect.
+- Password input: whether the maximum and minimum number of characters is implemented, the text is hidden, and the bar under the input turns green when the input is correct or red when the input is incorrect.
+- Whether the "Login" button sends the user's to their account's "My Profile" page.
+- Whether the navigation button under the "Login" one takes to the "Register" page.
 ### My Profile
 - Whether the user is redirected to the "My Profile" page right after logging in.
 - Whether the description of every page (Home, My Profile, Log out) appears after clicking on its name.
 - The navigation to the every page when clicking on their respective buttons.
 ### Add Recipe

-In this part of the app needful was to check :
-- 7 text inputs : maximum and minimum characters
+- Whether the respective number of maximum and minimum characters in respected in all the user's inputs.
-- vegan on or off lever
+- Whether the vegan on or off lever works.
-- if submit button send information to the database and then sends it to "Home" as a recipe.
+- Whether the  "Submit" button stores all inputs in the database and then sends it to the "Home" page as a recipe.
 ### Logout
 Whether it exits the user's account or not.
 ### Footer